JulianDekker/utilities/backup/README.md

 ### Example usage:
 `sh remove_backup.sh /exports/molepi/MOLEPI_PROJECTS/ExampleProject_JulianDekker_220901_Aging/`
 Are you sure you want to REMOVE the backup?
 This will also delete the backup stored at /exports/archive/molepi-lts/backups.
 Type 'CONTINUE' to continue.. `CONTINUE`

+## Restoring data from backup
+To restore data from the backup you need to extract the .tar.gz. for this you can use the `tar -xzf [directory]` command.
+Below is an example script for restoring the backup to the same location it was created from.

+### example command for restoring from backup:
+`mkdir -p /exports/molepi/MOLEPI_PROJECTS/ExampleProject_JulianDekker_220901_Aging/ \&\& tar -xzf /exports/archive/molepi-lts/backups/ExampleProject_JulianDekker_220901_Aging.tar.gz -C /exports/molepi/MOLEPI_PROJECTS/ExampleProject_JulianDekker_220901_Aging/ --strip-components=1 `

 ## checking the currently active backups
 You can check the backups by using the command: `crontab -l`.
 This will result in a list of currently active backup jobs.
 The resulting information will be something like this: